Answers to your Frequently Asked Questions

 Your blood will be tested for infectious diseases including HIV, Hepatitis B and C, and Syphilis.
 If any results are reportable per public health standards, your doctor will be notified and provide further follow-up with you.

 Will I know who receives transplants from my birth tissue?

 Much like other forms of tissue donation, the gift of birth tissue donation is given anonymously to protect the privacy of all parties involved.

 Is there any risk to me or my baby?

 Not at all.
 Your birth tissue will be removed in the same way and at the same time (after your baby is delivered) as it would if it were not being donated.
 There is no additional procedure involved for the donation of your birth tissue.

 Will there be any additional costs if I donate?

 Absolutely not.
-The minimal supplies needed for recovery and transportation of your birth tissue are covered by Sierra Donor Services of Nevada.
+The minimal supplies needed for recovery and transportation of your birth tissue are covered by Sierra Donor Services.